yumc-afk/SkyRL/skyrl-train/docs/examples/new_env.rst

-Creating a New Environment in SkyRL Gym
+Creating a New Environment in SkyRL-Gym
 =====================================

-To demonstrate how to create custom environments in SkyRL Gym, let's build a simple multiplication environment!
+To demonstrate how to create custom environments in SkyRL-Gym, let's build a simple multiplication environment!

 We'll walk through the complete process: implementing the environment, registering it, preparing training data, and running your first training session.

 **What we're building:** An environment that asks the model to multiply numbers and checks if the answer is correct.
+The completed code is available at `examples/multiply <https://github.com/NovaSky-AI/SkyRL/blob/main/skyrl-train/examples/multiply>`_.

 Environment Interface
 ---------------------

-As discussed in :doc:`../api/env`, SkyRL Gym includes a simple text-in/text-out environment interface for LLM tasks, ``BaseTextEnv``, which looks like this:
+SkyRL-Gym includes a simple text-in/text-out environment interface for LLM tasks, ``BaseTextEnv``, which looks like this:

 .. code-block:: python
    :linenos:
-   :caption: Base environment interface at ``skyrl_gym/envs/base_text_env.py``
+   :caption: Base text environment interface at `skyrl_gym/envs/base_text_env.py <https://github.com/NovaSky-AI/SkyRL/blob/main/skyrl-gym/skyrl_gym/envs/base_text_env.py>`_

    class BaseTextEnv(Env[str, str]):
       def step(self, action: str) -> BaseTextEnvStepOutput: